 If you have any questions, concerns or would like more information about anything mentioned in this privacy notice, please contact:

 Daniela Thompson.

-This notice is based on the Department for Education's model privacy notice for Pupils, amended to reflect the way we use data in this school.
+This notice is based on the Department for Education's model privacy notice for Pupils, amended for Parents and Carers to reflect the way we use data in this school.